e8johan/gruvkartong/README.md

 - Non-hardcoded minions
     - Belong to certain buildings
 - Work-queue per minion
-    - e.g. navigate along path to position
-    - build something (wait for material, then construct)
     - carry something (two paths with an item)
-    - recalculate all paths as soon as the map changes

 ## Building logic